toonvds/CostSensitiveLearning/README.md

 - [VUB Credit Scoring](https://github.com/vub-dl/data-csl-pdcs)

 ## Acknowledgments
 The code for cslogit and csboost are Python versions of the [original cslogit by Sebastiaan Höppner et al.](https://github.com/SebastiaanHoppner/CostSensitiveLearning).
-Thank you to Lennert Van der Schraelen for sharing his Python adaptation.
+Thank you to Lennert Van der Schraelen for sharing his Python adaptation!

 ## Reference
 If you use this software, please cite it as follows: